IoT Cloud Dashboards & Widgets

 List of Widgets

-Below you will find a list of available widgets, and examples on how they are linked to a variable used in a sketch.
+Below you will find a list of available widgets and examples on how they are linked to a variable used in a sketch.

 Switch